53rd Street Library: Redevelopment

-In March 2009, after the 2008 financial crisis, Orient Express backed out.
-In October 2011, demolition began on the building after Orient sold the building to Tribeca Associates and Starwood Capital Group, to erect a 46-story $400 million hotel/condo complex with a library.
-Originally supposed to open by June 30, 2014, it opened in March 2015 without a library.
+In March 2011, Orient-Express Hotels sold its purchase contract to Tribeca Associates and Starwood Capital for $67.4 million; the purchase was finalized that June.
+Skidmore, Owings and Merrill designed the Baccarat Hotel & Residences, a glass building rising 605 ft, on the site.
+After the old library building was demolished, work on the new building began in March 2012.
+Originally supposed to open by June 30, 2014, it opened in March 2015 initially without a library.
 It was planned to be the flagship of the new Baccarat Hotels and Resorts luxury brand.
-It was later sold to Chinese insurer Sunshine Insurance Group for $230 million.
+The hotel was sold to Chinese insurer Sunshine Insurance Group for $230 million in February 2015; this deal covered only the 114 hotel rooms on the lower floors of the building.